NeonTowel/galactic-parallax/api/README.md

 # AUTH0_DOMAIN and AUTH0_AUDIENCE are in wrangler.toml
 ```

 **Note**: At least one search engine should be configured.
-The system will automatically select the best available engine in this priority order: Zenserp > Serper > Google > Mock.
+The system will automatically select the best available engine in this priority order: Brave > Zenserp > Serper > Google > Mock.

 ### 3. Development